xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 If you take a look at this code, you can see that the `subtitleTextColor` is based only on material color's light property.
 However, what about if we want to handle multiple color pallets in the same app, how can I do that?

-The approach that we will use is defining a new color class, the `AppColor`, witch will hold the material color.
+The approach that we will use is defining a new color class, the `AppColor`, witch will hold the material color and it will add our custom colors.

 ```kotlin
 @Stable